TReed1104/uol-vpn-guide/README.md

     ![](images/system_tray_icon.png)

 7. On the VNC Viewer application, enter your assigned IP address in the "Enter a VNC Server addess or search" box.
-You may be required to append port 5900 to your assigned ip address, for example: 192.168.0.1:5900.
+    * Note: You may be required to append port 5900 to your assigned ip address, for example: 192.168.0.1:5900

     ![](images/realvnc_ip_box.png)